Savarna voters are angry with the BJP for its caste census – but they have nowhere else to go

 “This is, after all, a government of the Hindus so we trust it,” he asserted, citing slogans of Hindu unity by BJP bigwigs such as Prime Minister Narendra Modi and Uttar Pradesh Chief Minister Adityanath.
 “We will demand that the government reconsider its decision.”

-The other reason why the upper castes are not up in arms against the BJP is that they have few other political options that they can turn to, explained political scientist Rahul Verma, a fellow at the Centre for Policy Research In recent years, the Congress party and other opposition outfits have focused their attention on what Verma called the “bottom half of the pyramid”, allowing the BJP to present itself as the sole defender of upper-caste interests.
+The other reason why the upper castes are not up in arms against the BJP is that they have few other political options that they can turn to, explained political scientist Rahul Verma, a fellow at the Centre for Policy Research.
+In recent years, the Congress party and other opposition outfits have focused their attention on what Verma called the “bottom half of the pyramid”, allowing the BJP to present itself as the sole defender of upper-caste interests.

 As a result, he suggested, upper-caste anger would eventually have to make way for deal-making with the party.